 Separation from saltmarsh in the West increases 11’ from 165‘ to 176 (200’ is required);

-Separation from saltmarsh in the North decreases 9’ from 190’ to 181’ (200’ is required)
+Separation from saltmarsh in the North decreases 9’ from 190’ to 181’ (200’ is required).

 The revised plan claims that the separation between the two septic facilities is increased from 46’ to 66’ but provides no explanation as to how that is actually accomplished.
 Even if such increased separation could be achieved, it would not resolve the problem of nutrient loading that clearly will result from the close proximity of these two fields.
 (The regulation requires 300’ separation.).